 It’s not just the rapids that make Westwater special.
-In this canyon you can also find some incredible architectural ruins left behind by the Fremont people.
+In this canyon, you can also find some incredible architectural ruins left behind by the Fremont people.
 You can see Holiday’s pioneering conservation efforts at work.
-If you are a real keen observer, you might see a few nesting bald eagles along the stoic, red cliffs!
+If you are a really keen observer, you might see a few nesting bald eagles along the stoic, red cliffs!

 How you can experience Westwater (It’s easier, and cheaper than you might think)

 Our Westwater trips pack all of that and more into a weekend (2-3 day trip options)!
 And it won’t break the bank either.

 If a weekend of whitewater rapids, standup paddleboarding, excellent wildlife, and camping under the stars sounds like an enticing summer treat, then check out this list of upcoming Westwater trips!